taivlam/cps218/assignments/assignment-ch-2.md

 ### Answer
 * b
-    * This is also straighforward to reference the text for this question.
+    * This is also straightforward to reference the text for this question.

 ## Question 15
 Which prompt does the root user receive when logged in to the system?